cuiyongbo/hello-world/my_wiki/english_notes.rst

 Police dog Quantum suffered stab wounds on 15 March in Nottingham.
 He had nine stitches and will need specialist trainning before his is able to return to duty. [缝了九针]

+| malformed
+| Definition: If people or parts of their body are malformed, they do not have the shape or form that they are supposed to, especially when they have been like this since birth.
+| Usage: More rarely, the tubes have been malformed from birth.
+| Synonyms: deformed
+|
+| equivalent
+| Definition: If one amount or value is the equivalent of another, they are the same.
+| Usage: Even the cheapest car costs the equivalent of 70 years' salary for a government worker.
+|
+| trivial
+| Definition: If you describe something as trivial, you think that it is unimportant and not serious.
+| Synonyms: insignificant
+| Usage: I don't like to visit the doctor just for something trivial.
+|
+| drain
+| Definition: If you drain a liquid from a place or object, you remove the liquid by cauing it to flow somewhere else.
+If a liquid drains somewhere, it flows there.
+| Definition: If you drain a place or object, you dry it by causing water to flow out of it.
+If a place or object drains, water flows out of it until it is dry.
+| Usage: Springs and rivers that drain into lakes carry dissolved nitrates and phosphates.
+| Usage: Minners built the tunnel to drain water out of the mines.
+|